-- working on and managing multiple projects simultaneously;
+- working on and managing multiple projects simultaneously

-- creating work schedules;
+- creating work schedules

-- marketing - publicising services and skills to potential clients;
+- marketing - publicising services and skills to potential clients

 - keeping up to date with developments and trends in the industry and attending training courses.

-- With experience, technical authors can earn up to £50,000.
+- With experience, you can earn in the region of £25,000 to £45,000.

 Income figures are intended as a guide only.